 Set up filters in SellerApp’s Keyword Doctor – low ACoS, high sales.
 Make a list of the top converting keywords.

-You can a notice a visible increase in your sales just by increasing your ad spends by a little.
+You can notice a visible increase in your sales just by increasing your ad spending by a little.

 6. Pricing and Discounts

 Should I reduce my price to the lowest? – a question we often get asked by our customers.

 On closer observation, it is not always the lowest-priced product that wins the deal.

 However, Amazon’s Prime Day is all about deals.
 Shoppers come on Amazon with the mindset of getting a discount or landing a huge deal.
 Offering discounts and deals encourage the shopper to add the product to his cart.

 On the other hand, even if you are not able to discount the product, give them the reason to buy your product.